Coronavirus - being furloughed if you can’t work

 Your employer should claim for whichever is higher out of:

-- the amount you earned in the same month last year
+- the amount you earned in the same month in the 2019-20 tax year

 - your average monthly earnings from the 2019-20 tax year